 3.6.15 Secure Plan Website for Enrollees and Providers

 Contractor shall maintain a secure website, 24 hours, 7 days a week.
 All content on the secure Enrollee website shall be available in English and Spanish and any other languages required under State and Federal law.
 If Contractor is new to offering coverage on Covered California, Contractor shall meet the requirements of this section within ninety (90) days after the Effective Date of this Agreement.
-The secure website shall contain information about the Plan, including, but not limited to, the following:
+The secure website must include, at a minimum, the following information about the Plan :

 a) Upon implementation by Contractor, benefit descriptions, information relating to Covered Services, cost sharing, and other information available;